 6. Drink on an empty stomach, whenever you feel like a lift.
 It's great first thing in the morning.

-Although cumin is a natural ingredient, care should always be taken when making changes to your diet.
-Consult the help of a health professional if unsure and thanks for reading!
+Although cumin is a natural ingredient, always take care when making changes to your diet.
+Consult the help of a health professional if unsure.
+Thanks for reading!